$10 per 1K

 You can ask questions or respond to notes directly in the document and send it back for us for revision.

 You’ve poured countless hours, blood, sweat, and tears into crafting your manuscript.
-You may be eager to publish your work and share it with the world, but it’s likely aren’t quite ready yet.
+You may be eager to publish your work and share it with the world, but it’s likely not quite ready yet.

 To make sure your book is the best it can be, you need a professional book editor.
 Choosing an editor is the most critical decision you’ll be making for your book, so let’s go through everything you need to know to find the right one.